Vein.fm: Errorzone (2018–2019)

-In early 2018, the band were given a supporting slot some high profile tours, including a US tour with Harms Way alongside Ringworm and Queensway as well as another US tour supporting Code Orange alongside Twitching Tongues.
+In early 2018, the band were given a supporting slot on some high profile tours, including a US tour with Harms Way alongside Ringworm and Queensway as well as another US tour supporting Code Orange alongside Twitching Tongues.
 This tour had support on select dates from Wicca Phase Springs Eternal, Ghostemane, Disembodied, Show Me the Body, Nicole Dollanganger, and Trail of Lies.

 In May 2018, the band began teasing their debut studio album.
 On May 8, 2018, the band released the single, and accompanied music video for "Virus://Vibrance" and announced their debut album Errorzone would be out later that year via Closed Casket Activities.
 On May 24, 2018, the band released the single "Demise Automation."
 The album's final single, "Doomtech" was released on June 5, 2018.
 The band's debut album Errorzone was released on June 22, 2018, via Closed Casket Activities.
 The album was produced by Will Putney.
 The album was met with much praise from fans and critics alike.
 This was followed by the band announcing and embarking on their first full US headlining tour with support from Sanction, Fuming Mouth, and Judiciary.

 On November 9, 2018, the band premiered the music video for "Demise Automation" and supported Every Time I Die's 20th Anniversary tour alongside Turnstile and Angel Dust.
 In 2019, due to the heavy use of experimental/electronic sounds on Errorzone, the band recruited disc jockey Benno Levine to join the band.
 In January 2019, the band embarked on their first UK headlining tour with support from Higher Power and Narrow Head.
 This was followed by the band's first-ever appearance in Japan supporting Crossfaith with Injury Reserve and Jin Dogg.
 The band's last headlining tour on the Errorzone touring cycle was in the US in Fall 2019 with support from Soft Kill and Higher Power with appearances on select dates from Modern Color, Dead Heat, Silenus, and Narrow Head.